JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill8/index.md

 #### android

-This is where we'll fit all the Android related configuration for this module 👇
+This is where we'll fit all the Android related configuration for this module.
+There is a bunch of information here, but no worries, you can come later to use it as a cheat sheet.

+You'll find something like this on every Android app out there, so it's good to have an initial look 👇

 ```groovy
 android {